bootleg/ret-sync/README.rst

 ------

-Hail to Bruce Dang, StalkR, @Ivanlef0u, Damien Aumaître, Sébastien Renaud and Kévin Szkudlapski, @_m00dy_, @saidelike, Xavier Mehrenberger, ben64 for their kindness, help, feedbacks and thoughts.
+Hail to Bruce Dang, StalkR, @Ivanlef0u, Damien Aumaître, Sébastien Renaud and Kévin Szkudlapski, @_m00dy_, @saidelike, Xavier Mehrenberger, ben64, Raphaël Rigo for their kindness, help, feedbacks and thoughts.
 Ilfak Guilfanov and Igor Skochinsky for their help with IDA's internals and outstanding support.